valheimPlus/ValheimPlus/README.md

 ## Player

 * Modification of Stamina usage and regeneration
+* Modification of Stamina by tools and weaponry
 * Modification of carry weight
 * Mofification of Food duration
+* Mofification of Unarmed Damage
 * Option to force all remove screen shake

 ## Fermenter, Beehive, Kiln and Furnace